 - Person or Entity Authentication - for verifying the identity of individuals or software programs requesting access to ePHI; and

 - Transmission Security - for securing ePHI that is transmitted over networks.

-By implementing those standards, you will not only be preventing possible data breaches.
+By implementing those standards, you will not only be preventing possible data breaches and incidents of medical identity theft.
 You will also be able to demonstrate, in a risk assessment following the discovery of impermissible use or disclosure of PHI, a low probability of risk that PHI has been compromised.

 Like covered entities, business associates must now implement stronger security measures to their secure file transfer systems in order to comply with the updated HIPAA administrative, physical, and technical safeguards.
 This post has provided guidance towards that direction.

 JSCAPE MFT Server is a platform independent managed file transfer server that centralizes all of your file transfer processes into a single easy to use application.
 When properly configured JSCAPE MFT Server can meet strict HIPAA compliance requirements.